 Of course, since Canada legalized recreational pot for adult use in October 2018, quite a few companies have entered this new industry, so there is certainly competition.

-However, Pure Sunfarms still stands out because it is one of the lowest cost producers.
+However, Pure Sunfarms still stands out because it is one of the lowest-cost producers.
 In the second quarter of 2020, the company’s all-in cost to produce one gram of cannabis was just CA$0.84.
 (Source: “Village Farms International Reports Second Quarter 2020 Financial Results – Pure Sunfarms Achieves Sixth Consecutive Profitable Quarter on 89% Sequential Increase in Retail Branded Sales Volume – Produce Business Generates Positive Adjusted EBITDA,” Village Farms International Inc, August 12, 2020.)

 Another thing that makes Pure Sunfarms special is its ability to generate recurring profits.

 You see, the legal cannabis industry is still at an early stage.
-And, as is the case with many nascent industries, it’s not uncommon to see cannabis producers experiencing losses quarter after quarter.
+And, as is the case with many nascent industries, it’s not uncommon to see cannabis producers experience losses quarter after quarter.
 Pure Sunfarms, on the other hand, is one of the very few profitable Canadian licensed cannabis producers.

 In fact, the second quarter of 2020 marked the company’s sixth consecutive quarter of positive net income and seventh consecutive quarter of positive adjusted earnings before interest, taxes, depreciation, and amortization (EBITDA).